cloud17blog/cloud17blog.github.io/_posts/2024-04-01-getting-started-with-github-pages.md

 - Push the changes to GitHub
 - Visit https://username.github.io in your browser to view the basic content

+Note: See the post [GitHub Hints and Tips](./2024-04-01-git-hints-and-tips.md) for help getting started with Git.

 I decided I wanted to make a slightly more complex blog-format site, so I chose to use Jekyll to generate the content, and I used the steps below to set up my site.

 ### 1. Create New GitHub Account and Repository

-Created a new GitHub account purely to host the blog content, and added a repository with the slightly odd-looking name cloud17blog.github.io
+I decided to create a new GitHub account purely to host the blog content, to which I added a repository with the slightly odd-looking name ```cloud17blog.github.io```.

 ### 2. Clone Repository to Local Machine